ruanhailiang/resium-app/README.md

 ```

 ### Server Environment
-1. Decide upon a directory where you want to place it, and create a python virtual environment in it
+1. Decide on a directory and create a python virtual environment in it
 ```
 cd <directory_to_env>
 python -m venv satellite-env